Career Information for a Degree in General Studies

 The duties performed by administrative service managers cover a wide spectrum.
 They are responsible for planning, organizing and coordinating projects and services in almost every industry.
 Administrative service managers are found in both the government and private sectors.

 These workers make planning decisions, direct the work of others, formulate goals and strategies and report to upper management, depending on their level.
 Many are involved in hiring and firing decisions, and in large organizations they may have one or more levels of management below and above them in the decision-making chain.
-This profession was projected to grow at rate of 12% from 2012-2022, an average pace, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary for these workers was $92,250 per year as of May 2014 (www.bls.gov).
+This profession was projected to grow 12% from 2012-2022, an average pace, according to the U.S. Bureau of Labor Statistics (BLS).
+The average salary for these workers was $92,250 per year as of May 2014 (www.bls.gov).

 Funeral directors manage and direct funerals, wakes and services for deceased persons and their families.
 They also embalm and restore the appearances of the deceased for display and comfort the grieving in their times of loss.
 A general studies degree can lead to this career by way of a 2- to 4-year program of studies followed by an apprenticeship.